-The houses compete throughout the year, as the accomplishments of their individual members earn points toward the annual awarding of the House Cup.
+The houses compete throughout the year, as the accomplishments of their individual members earn points toward the annual awarding of the House Shield.

-By vying for the House Cup each year alongside their fellow Housemates, students are encouraged to integrate their academic growth with the building of their character.
+By vying for the House Shield each year alongside their fellow Housemates, students are encouraged to integrate their academic growth with the building of their character.
 Through friendly and spirited competition in athletics, arts, and academics, students bond with their peers and put what they learn in the classroom into practice.

 THE HOUSE OF SAINT HELEN

 In Hoc Signo Vincet.
 Under This Sign, I Conquer.